MuGeminorum/CryptShoke/README.md

 ## Scenario ##

 Our protagonist is trapped in a crypt.
 Trolls and robots, ancient and future, are all mixed in this world.
 Faced with all sorts of enemies, how could he escape the maze with his gun?
-Let's see what he got!
+Let's see what he will get!

 ## Download ##